ismail9700/bank-app-web/README.md

 A minimalist banking web application designed to simulate core banking functionalities such as account login, balance checking, and transactions.
-Built with HTML, CSS, and JavaScript, it features a clean, responsive interface for an intuitive user experience.

 ## Demo
 [**Try It Live**](https://ismail-bankist.netlify.app/)